spacechimplives/zaplog-wordpress-plugin/README.md

 Any member can post, edit, tag, vote and link articles.
 Articles are eligable for frontpage display based on an algorithm that adaptively weighs votes, comments, commenters, views, etc.

-Members can earn participation points based on wich rewards (payback from ad income, donations) are distributed.
-This is done using the MOBBR.COM payment system.
+Members can earn participation points based on which rewards (payback from ad income, donations) are shared.
+This is done using the HTTPS://MOBBR.COM payment system.

 ## Installation